YoussefMohamedElAnsary/B.Laban/blaban-frontend/README.md

    yarn dev
    ```

-3. Open your browser and go to the URL provided in the terminal (usually `http://localhost:5173/`).
+4. Open your browser and go to the URL provided in the terminal (`http://localhost:5173/`).

 ---